 - Define issues with numerical data type conversions.

-- Define Java arithmetic operator precedence.
+- Describe arithmetic operator precedence.

-- Build and evaluate Java arithmetic expressions.
+- Build and evaluate arithmetic expressions using a programming language.

 - Define the most appropriate use of while, do/while, and for loops.

-- Build repetition statements with Java looping constructs.
+- Build repetition statements with looping constructs.

-- Effectively construct loops for array processing.
+- Effectively construct loops for arraw processing.

 - Design and implement programming solutions involving selection graphical user interface classes including drop-down lists, check boxes, and radio buttons.